-How a car insurance premium is calculated
+How is my car insurance premium calculated?

 How can I lower my car insurance premium?

 - Compare quotes – Car insurance premiums can vary by hundreds of dollars for the same coverage at different car insurance companies.
-One of the best ways to get cheaper insurance is to compare car insurance quotes.
+One of the best ways to get cheaper insurance is to compare auto insurance quotes.

-- Bundle your insurance – “Bundling” insurance is when you buy two types of insurance from the same insurance company, which typically gets you a discount.
+- Bundle your insurance – “Bundling” is when you buy two types of insurance from the same insurance company, which typically gets you a discount.
 While bundling home and auto insurance is one of the best ways to save, you can also often bundle auto insurance with renters, condo, RV, boat, life insurance and other types of insurance.

 - Ask for discounts – There are several types of auto insurance discounts you might be eligible for, like good driver, good student and multicar discounts.

 - Lower your deductible – The higher the deductible you choose, the lower your car insurance premium will be.
-That’s because the insurance company pays less if you file a collision or comprehensive claim.
-You can typically choose amounts between $250 and $2,000 or more for a deductible.

 - Electronic funds transfer (EFT) – You may get a small discount if payments are automatically withdrawn from your bank account.